Mahamudra: Śamatha

 Often associated with the yoga of one-pointedness, mahāmudrā śamatha contains instructions on ways to sit with proper posture, called the seven point posture of Vairocana.
 The mahāmudrā shamatha teachings also include instructions on how to work with a mind that is beset with various impediments to focusing, such as raising the gaze when one feels dull or sleepy, and lowering it again when one feels overly excited.
 Two types of mahāmudrā śamatha are generally taught: śamatha with support and śamatha without support.

 Mahāmudrā śamatha with support involves the use of an object of attention to which the meditator continually returns his or her attention.
 Wangchuk Dorje mentions that one can use a wide variety of supports, visual objects like a candle flame, but also sounds, a smell, etc.

 One of the main techniques involved in Mahāmudrā śamatha with support is mindfulness of breathing (Sanskrit: ānāpānasmṛti; Pali: ānāpānasati).
 Mindfulness of breathing practice is considered to be a profound means of calming the mind to prepare it for the stages that follow.
 For the Kagyupa, in the context of mahāmudrā, mindfulness of breathing is thought to be the ideal way for the meditator to transition into taking the mind itself as the object of meditation and generating vipaśyanā on that basis.
-The prominent contemporary Kagyu/Nyingma master Chogyam Trungpa, expressing the Kagyu Mahāmudrā view, wrote, "your breathing is the closest you can come to a picture of your mind.
+The contemporary Kagyu/Nyingma master Chogyam Trungpa, expressing the Kagyu Mahāmudrā view, wrote, "your breathing is the closest you can come to a picture of your mind.
 It is the portrait of your mind in some sense...
 The traditional recommendation in the lineage of meditators that developed in the Kagyu-Nyingma tradition is based on the idea of mixing mind and breath."

 Śamatha without support or objectless meditation refers to resting the mind without the use of a specific focal point or object of concentration.
 According to Reginald Ray, in this practice "the eyes are open and one gazes straight ahead into space, directing one's mind to nothing at all."

 In Gelug sutra mahāmudrā, the śamatha techniques are similar to the Kagyu presentation.